rkjiya/phonon-webhook/README.md

 phonon-webhook application

-This application exposes REST APIs to create, update and fetch a request.
+This application exposes will call the actual REST API to update the reqeust status post processing.
 It also move request to target application for processing.

 Steps to build the application: